How to use true stretched res in VALORANT: Best resolution & is it bannable?

 Once you’ve got your display settings set up, boot up VALORANT.
 Once the game has launched, do the following in your video settings:

-- Change your Resolution to whatever res you set up in the Nvidia Control Panel.
+- Change your "Resolution" to the same resolution you set up in the NVIDIA Control Panel.

 Some PCs may experience input lag while playing VALORANT in Windowed, which you won’t typically experience in Full Screen.
 So, you’re effectively trading that for the larger models.
 It’s ultimately up to you whether or not you consider that trade-off worth it.